patrickarigg/project_drowsy/README.md

 - 725 images of drivers yawning
 - 723 images of drivers not yawning

-Try it out for yourself [here](https://share.streamlit.io/patrickarigg/project_drowsy/cloud-app)!
+Try it out F.R.I.D.A for yourself [here](https://share.streamlit.io/patrickarigg/project_drowsy/cloud-app)!

 This project was created as part of the [Le Wagon Data Science Bootcamp](https://www.lewagon.com/data-science-course/part-time) (batch #753) by
 [Patrick Rigg](https://github.com/patrickarigg),